what WIDE does

 - STEREO mode works on everything. even fully mono input gets real perceived width via decorrelation.

-- FOCUS keeps bass centered. leave it at 2500 Hz for most material. lower it only when you want low-mid width (synth pads, ambient).
+- FOCUS keeps bass centered. leave it at 500 Hz for most material. raise it to keep more low-mid content centered, or lower it for lush pad-style widening.

 - use the width shaper for surgical control. cut width at frequencies where bass lives. boost width at presence frequencies.